Mirzasalman11/SONAR-Rock-vs-Mine/README.md

 Follow the instructions in the script to make predictions.

 ## Model Training
 The project uses a logistic regression model to classify individuals into two classes: diabetes and no diabetes.
-The pre-trained model is saved as 'model.pkl'.
+The pre-trained model is saved as 'logistic_regression_model.pkl'.

 ## Evaluation
 The script provides binary predictions.
 You can evaluate the model's performance using metrics like accuracy, precision, recall, and F1-score.